Feyerabend/cc/ch08/addition/proof/README.md

 The central idea: a term `t : A` is simultaneously a *program* of type `A`, a *proof* that `A` is inhabited, and a *computation* that the evaluator can normalise.
 The type checker is the proof checker.
 The normaliser is the operational semantics.
-These are not analogies - they are the same object seen from different angles.
+These are not analogies--they are the same object seen from different angles.

 The concrete goal of the repository is to write the type soundness proof for a small typed language *inside the system itself*, as an inhabitant of a dependent type.
-Getting there requires indexed inductive families, universe polymorphism, and implicit arguments - all of which are present.
+Getting there requires indexed inductive families, universe polymorphism, and implicit arguments--all of which are present.